georgidanchev/todolist-webapp-project/README.md

 # Todo-List-Website

 This is a really cool project I built after completing the **TeamTreeHouse** front-end development track.
-The idea for this small web projected was inspired by the <a href="https://todoist.com">todoist.com</a> website
+The idea for this small web projected was inspired by the <a href="https://todoist.com">todoist.com</a> website.

 The website is built using **HTML5, CSS, and JavaScript**.
 JavaScript is heavily utilized for a lot of different functions to manipulate each task.